mohmiim/MLIntroduction/session-1/README.md

 model.add(Dense(units=20,input_dim=1, activation='relu'))
 model.add(Dense(units=1))
 ```
-We do not need to change any thing else, re_run the training step, what do you get ?
+We do not need to change anything else.
+Rerun the training step and let’s see what we get.

-Unlike last run, now you will see that the loss value is getting down and if we use the plotting code we get much better approximation
+Unlike the last run, now we see that the loss value is going down and if we plot the results we have a much better approximation.

 <img src="images/good_approx.png"  height="300" width="850">

 <img src="images/goodchart.png"  height="400" width="400">

-The Layer type we used here is ```Dense``` this is basically a layer that is connected to all nodes in the layers on its left, and right as in the diagram above.
+The Layer type we used here is ```Dense```.
+This is basically a layer that is connected to all nodes in the layers on its left, and right as in the diagram above.
 There are different types of layers we will see later in this tutorial.

-The reason this works much better; is the extra nodes we just added, these nodes allow the model to simulate the non-linearity nature of the function we are trying to approximate
+The reason this works much better is the extra nodes we just added.
+These nodes allow the model to simulate the non-linearity nature of the function we are trying to approximate.

 Now you know how to create a single neuron model, or a multi layer model using tensorflow with few lines of code.
-Hope you found this useful and convince you that machine learning is really easy to get going.
+I hope you found this useful and and have convinced you that machine learning is really easy to get going.
 This is the end of session one.
 Hope you give the assignment a try and see you in session 2

 ## 5. Assignment (XOR)